bazel-contrib/rules_nodejs/packages/README.md

 ### End-to-end tests

 Any e2e tests that depend on your package should go under `/e2e`.
-The `package.json` for your e2e test should link to your package like so:
+The `package.json` for your e2e test should link to your package in `pretest` like so:

 ```
 {